cj-dfinity/examples-2/persistant-storage/README.md

 - Create new canister smart contract using Motoko
 - Add backend functions for a counter (count, get count and reset count)
-- Implement preupgrade() and postupgrade() to ensure data persistence
 - Deploy the canister smart contract locally
 - Test backend with Candid UI and command line using DFX